rahul-00X00/Web-Development/Section-36-React/README.md

 After the installation of all necessary react packages, change directory to the `my-app` directory and then we have to run the following command;

 > npm start

+## React Props

+Just like we can give additional information to a html element using attributes similarly we can give additional information to custom components element which is known as props